Leak 2: Underpayments

 Submits & tracks

 The submission goes to the payer.
 ANKA monitors the response, escalates if needed, and recovers the money.
 You see it posted.
-No follow-up is required from your side.
+No follow-up required from your side.

-Underpayment recovery
+Underpayment Recovery

 We accept fee schedules in any format: PDFs, Excel sheets, EDI 834 files, and direct payer API feeds.
 Our team ingests and maps them.
 You don’t build anything.
 The initial contract load typically takes 2–4 weeks, depending on the number of payers and the complexity of your billing structure.

 We verify every flagged variance against the applicable contract, modifier rules, and patient eligibility at the time of service.
 False positives are rare because we are comparing exact payments against written contract terms.
-Our clients see a 97% collection success rate on identified variances—meaning payers agree and pay back what they owe.
+Our clients see a 97% collection success rate on identified variances — meaning payers agree and pay back what they owe.

 First discovery: approximately 30 days into contract mapping.
 First recovery: typically 30–60 days after submission, depending on payer response time.
 Ongoing underpayments are flagged within 24 hours of payment posting.

 No. You’re asking payers to honor their signed contracts.
-That’s not aggressive—that’s standard business practice.
+That’s not aggressive — that’s standard business practice.
 Our submission process is professional and documentation-driven, so payers can easily verify and pay.
 Many clients report that payers respect the formal, systematic approach.
 You’re not emotionally demanding; you’re contractually entitled.